idekJT/CTF_Writeups/PBJar_CTF - 2021/forensics/tippy tappies/README.md

-I messed around understanting the structure of the packages when I found this:
+I was messing around, understanting the structure of the packages, when I found this:

 ![](https://i.imgur.com/OTiCXBC.png)

-That package information make very clear that this is a file capturing some keyboard's actions.
-I decided to add `Keys` as a column.
+That package information plus the description of the challenge and the Protocol of the packages made it  very clear that this is a file of someone's keyboard actions.

+So I decided to add `Keys` as a column.

 ![](https://i.imgur.com/QRQ29rr.png)

-There are lots of packages, the ones from `host -> 2.9.1` that do not contain any pressed keys information.
-So i filtered so I can only see packages that do contain information.
+There were lots of packages that do not contain any pressed-key information.
+Like all  `host -> 2.9.1`.
+This made everything pretty difficult to analyze.

+Thus, I filtered the packages so I could only see the ones that did contain information.

 ![](https://i.imgur.com/jkLPEZx.png)

-Then I just reviewed every single remaining package looking for what key the user pressed.
-This was faster than you may think lol, just spam the `down-key`.
+Then I just reviewed every single remaining package, looking for what key was registered.
+This was faster than you may think lol, I just spammed the `down-key` arrow.

 ![](https://i.imgur.com/PcNxCis.png)